-For a withdrawal to be effective, you must send a written notice of withdrawal to the exchange agent at one of the addresses set forth below under "-The Exchange Agent."
+For a withdrawal to be effective, you must send a written notice of withdrawal to the appropriate exchange agent at such exchange agent's corresponding address set forth below under "-The Exchange Agents."
 Any such notice of withdrawal must:

-- (1) specify the name of the person having tendered the old notes to be withdrawn; - (2) identify the old notes to be withdrawn, including the principal amount of such old notes; and

-(3) where certificates for old notes are transmitted, specify the name in which old notes are registered, if different from that of the withdrawing holder.
+- (1) specify the name of the person having tendered the old notes to be withdrawn; - (2) identify the old notes to be withdrawn, including the principal amount of such old notes; and - (3) where certificates for old notes are transmitted, specify the name in which old notes are registered, if different from that of the withdrawing holder.

-If certificates for old notes have been delivered or otherwise identified to the exchange agent, then, prior to the release of such certificates the withdrawing holder must also submit the serial numbers of the particular certificates to be withdrawn and signed notice of withdrawal with signatures guaranteed by an eligible institution unless such holder is an eligible institution.
-If old notes have been tendered pursuant to the procedure for book-entry transfer described above, any notice of withdrawal must specify the name and number of the account at DTC to be credited with the withdrawn old notes and otherwise comply with the procedures of such facility.
+If certificates for old notes have been delivered or otherwise identified to an exchange agent, then, prior to the release of such certificates the withdrawing holder must also submit the serial numbers of the particular certificates to be withdrawn and signed notice of withdrawal with signatures guaranteed by an eligible institution unless such holder is an eligible institution.
+If old notes have been tendered pursuant to the procedure for book-entry transfer or the blocking instructions described above, any notice of withdrawal must specify the name and number of the account at DTC or Euroclear or Clearstream, Luxembourg, as applicable, to be credited with the withdrawn old notes and otherwise comply with the procedures of such facility.
 We will determine all questions as to the validity, form and eligibility (including time of receipt) of such notices and our determination will be final and binding on all parties.
 Any tendered old notes so withdrawn will be deemed not to have been validly tendered for exchange for purposes of this exchange offer.
-Any old notes tendered by book-entry transfer into the exchange agent's account at DTC, such old notes will be credited to an account maintained with DTC for the old notes as soon as practicable after withdrawal, rejection of tender or termination of this exchange offer.
+Any old notes tendered for exchange that are not exchanged for any reason will be returned to the holder without cost to such holder.
+In the case of old notes tendered by book-entry transfer into the exchange agent's account at DTC, such old notes will be credited to an account maintained with DTC for the old notes as soon as practicable after withdrawal, rejection of tender or termination of this exchange offer.
+In the case of old euro notes tendered in accordance with the blocking procedures of Euroclear or Clearstream, Luxembourg, the old euro notes will be returned to their holder by cancellation of the blocking instruction in accordance with the standard operating procedures of Euroclear or Clearstream, Luxembourg as soon as practicable after withdrawal, rejection of tender or termination of this exchange offer.
 Properly withdrawn old notes may be re-tendered by following one of the procedures described under "-How to Tender Old Notes for Exchange" above at any time on or prior to 5:00 p.m., New York City time, on the expiration date.